jeffreykegler/hoonlint/misc/whitespace.md

 * Its head.

 * A vertical gap,
-  with comments at the anchor column.
+  with comments at the anchor column, and one stop after the anchor column.

 * A battery, whose base column location should be the anchor column.

 * A vertical gap,
-  with comments at the anchor column.
+  with comments at the anchor column, and one stop after the anchor column.

 * A HEPHEP, aligned at the anchor column.